Voxi0/Vox2D/README.txt

 			Wireframe = "J"
 			Collider = "K"

-There is only one block in the world by default.
+There is only one grass block in the world by default.
 You can just create new blocks to make your own map to your liking by following the controls.